-52.215-21 Requirements for Certified Cost or Pricing Data Other than Certified Cost or Pricing Data - Modifications (Oct 2010).
-This clause applies only if this contract exceeds the threshold set forth in FAR 15.403-4.
+52.215-21 Requirement for Certified Cost or Pricing Data or Information Other Than Certified Cost and Pricing Data - Modifications (JUN 2020).
+This clause applies if this contract exceeds the threshold set forth in FAR 15.403-4 (a)(1) on the date of the agreement on price or the date of the award, whichever is later.
 The term "Contracting Officer" shall mean Buyer.
 Insert the following in lieu of paragraph (a)(2): "Buyer's audit rights to determine price reasonableness shall also apply to verify any request for an exception under this clause.
 For items priced using catalog or market prices, or law or regulation, access does not extend to cost or profit information or other data relevant solely to the Contractor's determination of the prices to be offered in the catalog or marketplace."

-52.215-23 Limitations on Pass-Through Charges.
-(OCT 2009).
-This clause applies to all costreimbursement subcontracts that exceeds (i) \$100,000 if included in Buyer's customer RFP or customer contract issued before October 1, 2010 or (ii) \$150,000 if included in Buyer's customer RFP issued on or after October 1, 2010, or if the prime contract was issued prior to October 1, 2010 but was amended after October 1, 2010 to increase the Simplified Acquisition Threshold.
-If the contract is with DoD, then this clause applies to all cost-reimbursement subcontracts and fixed-price subcontracts, except those identified in 15.408(n)(2)(i)(B)(2), that exceed the threshold for obtaining cost or pricing data in accordance with FAR 15.403-4.
+52.215-23 Limitations on Pass-Through Charges (JUN 2020).
+This clause applies if the contract is a cost-reimbursement contract that exceeds the simplified acquisition threshold, as defined in FAR 2.101 on the date of contract award.
+If the contract is with DoD, then this clause applies to all cost-reimbursement contracts and fixed-price contracts, except those identified in 15.408(n)(2)(i)(B)(2), that exceed the threshold for obtaining cost or pricing data in FAR 15.403-4 on the date of contract award.
 In paragraph (c), "Contracting Officer" shall mean Buyer.